escomputers/aws-lambdas/aws-sg-dynamic-ip-update/README.md

-### Description
+## aws-sg-dynamic-ip-update
-Fetch public IP address from a FQDN and the update an AWS security group inbound rule for "source" field.
+Fetch public IP address from a FQDN and the update an AWS security group inbound rule "source" field.

+### Requirements
+- IAM role for EC2 SG group access
+- Timeout: 30secs
+- Memory size: 256MB
+- Tested Runtime: python3.12

 ### Setup
 Edit these keys and values in lambda_function.py according to desired network ports.